RajeshRam78/Data_miner/README.md

 # Data_miner
+Intention:
-Data miner : will be explained soon...!
+Will be explained soon ...!